About the Author

 painter and photographer; his photos have appeared in various newspapers,

-a life-long interest in various outdoor sports.
-In 1980, he solo-paddled a
+life-long interest in various outdoor sports.
+In 1980, he solo-paddled a canoe

-canoe from Lake Itasca, the source of the Mississippi River, through New
+from Lake Itasca, the source of the Mississippi River in Northern Minnesota,

 He and a partner were the last winners of the Dan Jenkins' Goat Hills golf